 The Most Common Natural Disasters in the Philippines

-The Philippines is located in an area at high risk of natural disasters called the Ring of Fire or Typhoon Belt.
+The Philippines is located in an area affected by natural disasters called the Ring of Fire or Typhoon Belt.
 This is a Pacific Ocean region that experiences a great number of volcanic eruptions and earthquakes.

 The most dangerous natural events to be aware of while traveling to the Philippines are:

 - Typhoons.
 Every year, 19 typhoons enter the Philippine region and about 7 or 8 make landfall.
-In the past, some have been extraordinarily powerful and caused the death of thousands of people and the collapse of infrastructures in the affected areas.
-The Haiyan typhoon in 2013, for example, made over 7,300 victims and destroyed 1.1 million houses.
+In the past, some have been extraordinarily powerful and caused casualties and the collapse of infrastructures in the affected areas.

 - Volcanic eruptions.
 There are currently 23 active volcanoes in the Philippines.
 Although they provide an extraordinary spectacle and tourists consider them a unique opportunity for photography, hiking, and other outdoor activities, active volcanoes are extremely dangerous.
 They can erupt without warning and produce sudden steam and ash explosions.